datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 single line of code.
 Those tools are: wildcards, for loops, and bash scripts.
 We'll use all three in the next lesson.

-## Other Notes

-#### Installing Software
+> ## Installing Software
+>

-It's worth noting that all of the software we are using for this workshop has been pre-installed on our remote computer.
+> It's worth noting that all of the software we are using for
+> this workshop has been pre-installed on our remote computer.
-This saves us a lot of time - installing software can be a time-consuming and frustrating task - however, this does mean that you won't be able to walk out the door and start doing these analyses on your own computer.
-You'll need to install the software first.
-Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup.html) for more information on installing these software packages.
+> This saves us a lot of time - installing software can be a
+> time-consuming and frustrating task - however, this does mean that
+> you won't be able to walk out the door and start doing these

-#### BWA Alignment options
-BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
-BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+> analyses on your own computer.
+You'll need to install
+> the software first.
+Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup.html) for more information
+> on installing these software packages.
 {: .callout}

+> ## BWA Alignment options
+> BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
+The first algorithm is designed for Illumina sequence
+> reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
+BWA-MEM and BWA-SW share similar features such
+> as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it
+> is faster and more accurate.
+{: .callout}

-#### Multi-line commands
+> ## Multi-line commands

-Some of the commands we ran in this lesson are burly!
-When typing a long command into your terminal, you can use the `\` character to separate code chunks onto separate lines.
+> Some of the commands we ran in this lesson are long!
+When typing a long
+> command into your terminal, you can use the `\` character
+> to separate code chunks onto separate lines.
 This can make your code more readable.
+{: .callout}